Published on: June 2023

 Information was received by a regulator that a registrant had been charged and convicted of possession of child pornography.
 An investigation was initiated by the regulator.
 The registrant signed a “resignation agreement” with the Investigation Committee, resigning his registration and agreeing not to apply for reinstatement for at least seven years.
 It was stated that if the registrant were to apply for reinstatement, he would have to satisfy Council that he was of good character and good repute and that his conviction did not render him unsuitable before he could be reinstated.

-The following is a list of crimes that involve moral turpitude, as defined by the United States Department of State Foreign Affairs Manual.
+The following is a list of crimes that involve moral turpitude, as defined by the United States Department of State Foreign Affairs Manual (The US definition of crimes that involve moral turpitude is used throughout Canada).
 These crimes demonstrate conduct that is considered contrary to community standards of justice, honesty or good morals.
 Conviction of any of these crimes would normally be cause for an investigation of an individual’s character.